• Home

 Sheet metal channels in aluminium alloy grade 5251

 Whenever you want a sheet metal section bent up as an “L” angle, U channel, “Z” section or more complicated cross section we are here to help you.
-You may want a small sheet metal bracket bent into a “Z” shape or a 3.0M long “U” channel either way we can help you.
+You may want a small sheet metal bracket bent into a “Z” shape or a 3.0M long “U” channel either way we can help you with your sheet metal channel design and production.
 With standard CNC press brake tooling, over bend tooling, safe edges tooling and swan neck tooling most shapes that you come up with in many materials from 0.3mm thick to 6mm thick we will be able to help you with.
-We can even produce curved sectioned without special form tools by using a multi-bend technique allowing a series of close bends to form a curve section in small steps.
+We can even produce curved sections without special form tools by using a multi-bend technique allowing a series of close bends to form a curve section in small steps.
+Some section can also be rolled into curves if needed.

 Using our Trumpf 7036 CNC press brakes to fold sheet metal sections up to 1M long is easy and we have 3 of them for larger production orders when needed.
 If however you have a very long section we will use our Safan e-Brake CNC press brake with it’s 3M long bend.